Important Information for F-1 Visa Students

 According to SEVIS regulations, you may only request a vacation period if you plan to return to continue your studies after the vacation.

-- If you are in Level 6, you are only eligible for a vacation if this is your first time in Level 6 and you are going to take Level 6 again after your vacation.
+- If you are in High Advanced, you are only eligible for a vacation if this is your first time in High Advanced and you are going to take the High Advanced level again after your vacation.

 After your vacation, you must take the IEP placement test again.
 The results of this placement will determine your level for your new session of study, and could mean that you have move down a level or repeat a level that you previously passed.
 If you decide to take a vacation period after taking a level two times, you must place into a higher level when you return from vacation.
 You will not be able to repeat the level again.